glolichen/potato-chess-browser/README.md

  * Minimax search with Alpha-Beta pruning
  * Move ordering is used to guess the strength of moves to speed up AB pruning

-By the way, the name "potato chess" came from GothamChess' infamous video [1660 hung a piece on move 6](https://www.youtube.com/watch?v=7MRNWxCuIrI) where he called the player a potato
+By the way, the name "potato chess" came from GothamChess' infamous video [1660 hung a piece on move 6](https://www.youtube.com/watch?v=7MRNWxCuIrI) where he calls the player a potato